 Vegan Fried Chicken from Souley Vegan

 Yes, this recommendation is for chicken and waffles at a vegan place.
 No, the chicken is not really chicken, it is seitan, which is a wheat-based vegan protein.
 Sure it doesn’t taste entirely like chicken, but it is flavored and cooked so well you won’t even care.
 The way they create the chicken and waffle flavors without the chicken is fantastic, and as a non-vegan, I wouldn’t hesitate to eat here again.
 I love that they take traditional soul food dishes like this and replicate the taste without meat, be sure to give it a try.

 - Recommendation: Fried Chicken and a Sweat Potato Waffle

 Chicken and Waffles from Brown Sugar Kitchen

 After a vegan chicken and waffles recommendation, I figured I should also include the real thing.
 The chicken and waffles from Brown Sugar Kitchen are just that.
-Served with a big waffle which is way better then it deserves to be, the chicken is the stand out here with a great crisp and a heavy batter that is not too greasy.
+Served with a big waffle which is way better than it deserves to be, the chicken is the stand out here with a great crisp and a heavy batter that is not too greasy.
 Add to that the apple cider syrup, which is now one of my favorite syrups to have with waffles.
 Getting a bite with the chicken, waffle, and syrup is a legit flavor explosion.
 The dish is a pricey $18, but it is worth it.

 - Recommendation: Chicken and waffles with apple cider syrup